rousbound/CariocaScript/txt/report.md

 deal with loop commands like `ENQUANTO` and `FACA`, since they will deal with more than one value on the last tape.

+## Symbol Table

+Since the Turing Machine will be able to handle only up to 4 variables, *the symbol table will also hold up to 4 symbols*.
+The algorithm works as follows: every time the lexer parses the regular expression for `id`, it will look for a symbol of same string on the symbol table.
+If found, its index in the symbol table is returned.
+If not, it checks whether there is room for a new symbol definition (`#syms < 4`).
+If there isn't (full symbol table), an error is thrown and the program is interrupted.
+Else, the new symbol table entry is registered, the `#syms` counter is incremented, and the new symbol index is returned.

+Also, to avoid memory leak, a routine has to be called after `yyparse` to free the allocated symbols on the symbol table.
+It is called on the `main` function (on `.y`), externed from the `.l` module.

 # Bibliography

 1. [Shift/Reduce](https://www.gnu.org/software/bison/manual/html_node/Shift_002fReduce.html)